EVERSE-ResearchSoftware/RSQKit/pages/rs_quality/fair.md

 or your version control system might include an online component that makes sharing different versions of your code easy.
 You should check the rules or guidelines of your institution, grant or domain on publishing code, as well as any licenses of the code your software depends on or reuses.

-Some examples of commonly used software repositoris and registries include:
+Some examples of commonly used software repositories and registries include:

 - general-purporse software repositories - [GitHub][github] and [GitLab][gitlab]
 - programming language-specific software repositories - [PyPi][pypi] (for Python) and [CRAN][cran] (for R)